leeweiming3/tp/docs/DeveloperGuide.md

 ![AddApplicationSequenceDiagram](images/AddApplicationSequenceDiagram.png)

-### Tag Command
+### tag command

-Tag command adds one or more tags to a person.
+The tag command adds one or more tags to a person.
 The person retains all tags it had before.

 Step 1.
-The user launches the application for the first time.
-The `HireHub` will be initialized with the initial address book state.
+The user launches the application for the first time. `HireHub` will be initialized with the initial address book state.
 We assume that there is an existing person in the initial address book state - a person at index 1 with tag `t/tag0`.

 Step 2.
 The user enters `tag 1 t/tag1 t/tag2` to add tags to the candidate at 1st entry in the list displayed by UI.
 This calls `MainWindow#execute(String)`, which subsequently calls `LogicManager#execute(String)`, which subsequently calls `AddressBookParser#parseCommand(String)`, which then calls `TagCommandParser#parse(String)`.